 Education

-Showcase academic achievements, extracurricular activities, and related courses.
+Showcase academic achievements, extracurricular activities,

 (highlight brands)